neurosity/neurosity-sdk-js/docs/guides/training.md

 title: Training
 ---

-Before getting started, read about [imagined thought training here](https://support.neurosity.co/hc/en-us/articles/360036344012-Imagined-thought-training) in our guide.
+We recommend learning about an [imagined thought training here](https://support.neurosity.co/hc/en-us/articles/360036344012-Imagined-thought-training) before starting this guide.

-## Training

-The most basic idea to training is compare two thoughts.
+Training builds a model between two thoughts.
 That's the basis of thought recognition.
 We start by looking at the difference between an active state and a rest state.

 To train a thought, you need to timesync and you need to call a special api endpoint.